shadowfaxthewhitehorse/tableauvizs/0_README.txt

 The files with the prefix CO_CHINA* form a set of photographs comprising:

-- a first set of photos of shops in China, done as part of graphic design work for a firm.
+- a first set of photos of shops in China, done as part of visualization work for a firm.
-- a second set of other photographs taken in China, also done as part of graphic design work for a firm.
+- a second set of other photographs taken in China, also done as part of visualization work for a firm.

 If you need the code for Bokeh and/or access to the Tableau workbooks, please contact me directly.